MYAS BASKETBALL GUIDELINES FOR TEAMS AND ORGANIZATIONS - See Below

 3. Travel Team Eligibility Guidelines:

-- Athletes must try out and compete with the travel association within the community where they reside or attend school.
+- Athletes must try out and compete with the travel association within the community where they reside (this is considered to be the athlete’s Home association) or attend school.

 - Exception: In situations involving “split families,” the athlete may participate with the association closest to the mother’s or father’s residence.

-- If there is not a travel association within the community where the athlete resides or attends school, or if the athlete has been cut or restricted from the association, they may participate with a bordering association.
+- If there is not a travel association within the community where the athlete resides or attends school, or if the athlete has been cut or restricted from their home association, they may participate with a bordering association.

 4. School Team Eligibility Guidelines: